vivekreddy94/document/README.md

 * Check if kibana port is listening.

 **Load data and test**
-* Executes data_loading_pods.yml playboo to deploy custom pods for generating random logs.
+* Executes data_loading_pods.yml playbook to deploy custom pods for generating random logs.
 * All the components are tested again after loading data.
 * Elasticsearch is queried to check if logs are loaded.